Post-Traumatic Stress Disorder (PTSD)

 Source: National Center for PTSD

-Treatment and therapy for post-traumatic stress disorder (PTSD)
+Treatment and therapy for PTSD

 Treatment for PTSD can relieve symptoms by helping you deal with the trauma you’ve experienced.
 A doctor or therapist will encourage you to recall and process the emotions you felt during the original event in order to reduce the powerful hold the memory has on your life.